arimah/condict/README.md

 # Condict

-Condict is a piece of dictionary software primarily designed for [constructed languages][conlang].
+Condict is a dictionary application primarily designed for [constructed languages][conlang].
 Or at least, that's what this is intended to become.
-For the time being, it's very much a work-in-progress, with no functioning frontend.
+For the time being, it's very much a work-in-progress, with a barely functioning frontend.

 Special care has been taken to ensure Condict adheres as closely as possible to current best accessibility practices, to make the software usable by the widest possible audience.